 To care for our objects and interiors, we practice two forms of conservation: preventive and treatment.
-And both of these are based on the research findings of our conservation scientists.
+Both of these are based on the research findings of our conservation scientists.

 But where preventive conservation does as much as possible to stop deterioration before it occurs, treatment conservation works directly on the piece to stabilise and slow this deterioration down.
 At Historic Royal Palaces this is carried out either on-site in our studios or by commissioning treatment specialists.